COVID-19 Level 3 Public Advisory

 Latest update on COVID-19 testing and vaccinations

-Today there are no new community cases of COVID-19 in the Waikato.
-The region has a total of 31 cases, which are all linked.
+Today there are two new community cases of COVID-19 in the Waikato.
+The region has a total of 37 cases.

 Location of COVID-19 cases